Mrs Stidston Chippy Hardy with Eve Lowell

 From my own collection

-The Kerslakes had a chemists at 44 East Street – they always seemed irritated with each other.
-The other chemist in the town was Holman, Ham and Co in West Street.
+The Kerslakes had a chemists at 44 East Street; the other chemist in the town was Holman, Ham and Co in West Street.

 When I was